kubeflow/website/content/en/docs/pipelines/sdk/pipelines-with-tekton.md

     pip3 install kfp-tekton --upgrade

-## Compiling Kubeflow Pipelines DSL Scripts
+## Compiling Kubeflow Pipelines DSL scripts

 The `kfp-tekton` Python package comes with the `dsl-compile-tekton` command line executable, which should be available in your terminal shell environment after